Ed.S. in School Psychology

 Program Description

 The Specialist in Education, School Psychology (Ed.S.) is an advanced degree that requires students to have completed both the Master of Arts (MA) in School Psychology or its equivalent, and the Pupil Personnel Services School Psychology Endorsement Credential.
 Completion of the Ed.S. requires additional coursework (beyond the MA and Credential requirements) focused on identifying and addressing school-related issues that arise during school psychology practice.
-The School Psychology program at CSUS is approved as a Specialist level program by the National Association of School Psychologists.
+The School Psychology program at California State University, Sacramento is approved as a Specialist level program by the National Association of School Psychologists.

 Note: If students are to graduate under the provisions of this catalog, they must maintain continuous enrollment from the date of classification to the date of graduation.
 Students who are planning to be absent for more than one semester must file a Leave of Absence request and have it approved prior to the absence.